jdittrich/userNeedResearchBook/text/allURBook.md

 There are lots of books which explain how to write concise and easy-to-get text.
-The most efficient guide I know was given by George Orwells in “Politics and the English Language” – I quote:
+The most efficient guide I know was given by George Orwells in »Politics and the English Language« – I quote:

 <blockquote>

-1.Never use a metaphor, simile or other figure of speech which you are used to seeing in print.
+1. Never use a metaphor, simile or other figure of speech which you are used to seeing in print.

-2.Never use a long word where a short one will do.
+2. Never use a long word where a short one will do.

-3.If it is possible to cut a word out, always cut it out.
+3. If it is possible to cut a word out, always cut it out.

-4.Never use the passive where you can use the active.
+4. Never use the passive where you can use the active.

-5.Never use a foreign phrase, a scientific word or a jargon word if
-    you can think of an everyday English equivalent.
+5. Never use a foreign phrase, a scientific word or a jargon word if you can think of an everyday English equivalent.

 6. Break any of these rules sooner than say anything barbarous.

 </blockquote>
 ^[Orwells Rules for writers:
 [http://wikilivres.ca/wiki/Politics\_and\_the\_English\_Language](http://wikilivres.ca/wiki/Politics_and_the_English_Language)]